vufrontend/react-demo/README.md

 Vu Luu Demo
 ============================

-An application call GiPhy trending endpoint and show 20 up-to-date trending gifs.
-When user click on an image, this application will show it full screen.
+An application calls GiPhy trending endpoint and shows 20 up-to-date trending gifs.
+When user clicks on an image, this application will show the image full screen.

 ### Prerequisites